kuzmicni/Medium-Posts/README.md

 # Medium-Posts

-This repo contains code pertaining to my first Medium post where I dive deep into theory and application of Scikit-Learn regression module based on an artifical house prices example.
+Here is the code for my first Medium post where I dug deep into the theory and application of Scikit-Learn regression module based on an artifical house prices example.